redhat-cop/operator-utils/README.md

 This library covers three main areas:

+1. [Utility Methods](#Utility-Methods) Utility methods that are callable by any operator.
-1. [Idempotent methods](#Idempotent-Methods-to-Manipulate-Resources) to manipulate resources and arrays of resources
+2. [Idempotent methods](#Idempotent-Methods-to-Manipulate-Resources) to manipulate resources and arrays of resources
-2. [Basic operator lifecycle](#Basic-Operator-Lifecycle-Management) needs (validation, initialization, status and error management, finalization)
+3. [Basic operator lifecycle](#Basic-Operator-Lifecycle-Management) needs (validation, initialization, status and error management, finalization)
-3. [Enforcing resources operator support](#Enforcing-Resource-Operator-Support).
+4. [Enforcing resources operator support](#Enforcing-Resource-Operator-Support).
 For those operators which calculate a set of resources that need to exist and then enforce them, generalized support for the enforcing phase is provided.

+## Utility Methods

+Prior to version v2.x the general philosophy of this library was that new operator would inherit from `ReconcilerBase` and in doing so they would have access to a bunch of utility methods.
+With release v2.0.0 a new approach is available.
+Utility methods are callable by any operator having to inherit.
+This makes it easier to use this library and does not conflict with autogenerate code from `kube-builder` and `operator-sdk`.
+Most of the Utility methods receive a context.Context parameter.
+Normally this context must be initialized with a `logr.Logger` and a `rest.Config`.
+Some utility methods may require more, see each individual documentation.

+Utility methods are currently organized in the following folders:

+1. crud: idempotent create/update/delete functions.
+2. discoveryclient: methods related to the discovery client, typically used to load `apiResource` objects.
+3. dynamicclient: methods related to building client based on object whose type is not known at compile time.
+4. templates: utility methods for dealing with templates whose output is an object or a list of objects.

 ## Idempotent Methods to Manipulate Resources